skyflying/path_planning/README.md

 1. Implementing additional path planning algorithms (e.g., A*).
 2. Enhancing obstacle handling with more complex geometries.
 3. Improving performance for large datasets.
-4. Adding more detailed visualizations and analysis tools.
+4. Adding the route for planning